 Mount an Android or iOS device to run the Solo app and effortlessly integrate the app into the controller's operational flow.
-A user-supplied smartphone or tablet is required to initialize Solo.
+A user-supplied smartphone or tablet is required to initialize Solo and use Smart Shots.

 1.3.2 Joysticks